 The Polus Center identified several key partners in the planning stages of the DRC visit.
 Chris Treter from Higher Grounds Coffee, a U.S. coffee roasting company, has also established an NGO called “On The Ground” that works toward developing a more equitable value chain in the coffee industry.
 It was only through Chris’ work with other local NGO’s over the past four years in the North and South Lake Kivu Region that enabled Polus Center to approach potential partners.
 These partners were of like-minded values toward social and economic inclusion of people with disabilities and victims of conflict.

-Chris introduced the Polus Center to the Eastern Congo Initiative, a grant making organization dedicated to supporting people in the eastern Congo.
+Chris introduced the Polus Center to the Eastern Congo Initiative, a grant-making organization dedicated to supporting people in the eastern Congo.
 The organization is based in Goma and advocates a community-based approach toward creating economic and social development opportunities that benefit the people in the eastern Congo particularly around the Lake Kivu area.
 ECI helps to promote coffee as a means of improving livelihoods for Congolese in the region and was instrumental in coordinating the Polus Center’s visit to assess the relationship between coffee and improving livelihoods of landmine/UXO victims in the region.
 Mr. Baraka Kisali, ECI Country Director and his staff coordinated all the delegations in-country travel arrangements.
 Synergie Pour La Lutte Antiminex Et Bombes (SYLAM) a mine action organization that has been doing mine risk education (MRE) and non technical survey (NTS) work in the region for several years was instrumental in helping the Polus delegation to meet with landmine/UXO victims in local communities in both the North and South Kivu region.
 SYLAM also accompanied Polus Center and ECI staff on visits with conflict victims.
 All victims seemed to be familiar with SYLAM who paved the way.

 The Virunga Alliance, an economic plan to develop renewable natural resources from the Virunga National Park was spearheaded by Emmanuel de Morode the parks Chief Warden.
 Emmanuel invited the Polus Center delegation to visit a major Virunga Alliance development project - a hydroelectric plant in Itchure on the periphery of the Park.
 Funded by the Buffet Foundation the plant was an impressive facility that is clearly a catalyst for enticing business development in the region.
-On the grounds of the hydroelectric station there were also a carpentry and welding shop where ex combatants learned new skills and were gainfully employed.
+On the grounds of the hydroelectric station, there were also a carpentry and welding shop where ex-combatants learned new skills and were gainfully employed.
 A palm oil plant and papaya enzyme extraction project has already been established thanks to the electricity being provided by the hydroelectric plant.
 These and future projects will create jobs for people whose daily lives are characterized by abject poverty, lack of education, inadequate health care and constant fear of rebel groups that rape and pillage.
 These groups rely on the illegal production of charcoal within Virunga’s National Park to help sustain there illicit activities including the poaching of park animals, including the parks main to tourist attraction – the mountain gorillas.

-Chris Treter, On the Ground, Michael Lundquist, Polus Center and Emmanuel de Morode, Virunga Alliance discussed an initiative to build a coffee wet mill in the Rutuchure area of South Kivu province.
-The Mill will further the Virunga Alliance’s mission to develop business that will provide economic opportunity and create jobs that offer alternatives to joining rebel groups, especially those that undermine the Parks environmental and ecological interests.
-Chris Treter presented his vision of the importance of a more equitable coffee industry that provides equal voice to each element throughout the coffee value chain - from farmer, producer, roaster to retailer.
+Chris Treter, On the Ground, Michael Lundquist, Polus Center, and Emmanuel de Morode, Virunga Alliance discussed an initiative to build a coffee wet mill in the Rutuchure area of South Kivu province.
+The Mill will further the Virunga Alliance’s mission to develop a business that will provide economic opportunity and create jobs that offer alternatives to joining rebel groups, especially those that undermine the Parks environmental and ecological interests.
+Chris Treter presented his vision of the importance of a more equitable coffee industry that provides an equal voice to each element throughout the coffee value chain - from the farmer, producer, roaster to retailer.
 Michael Lundquist reiterated the Polus Center’s mission to improve livelihoods of landmine/UXO victims by providing meaningful employment throughout the coffee industry.
-The new mill could not only employ people with disabilities, but also raise awareness about disability.
+The new mill could not only employ people with disabilities but also raise awareness about disability.
 It would have tremendous potential to demonstrate how people disabled due to conflict with proper rehabilitation, improved access and support can be productive and valued members of their communities.
-Universal design principles in its construction that promote access not only for disabled, but for everyone could add value to all the partners collective vision.
+Universal design principles in its construction that promote access not only for disabled but for everyone could add value to all the partners’ collective vision.